McIntosh Loudspeaker Division Part 2

 The New Acoustics Laboratory

 Here’s a picture of the acoustics lab looking from the elevated area where the anechoic chamber is.
 Carl’s desk is to the right, next to my office.
 Way in the back, are various competitive speakers and some of our current production models.
-The railings in the foreground are on either side of the ramp which was used to wheel systems up to the level of the anechoic chamber entrance.
+The railings in the foreground are on either side of the ramp which is used to wheel systems up to the level of the anechoic chamber entrance.

 The Anechoic Chamber